Keyframer: Empowering Animation Design using Large Language Models: Introduction

+Further, while prompting strategies for text-to-image generators have been well studied in recent work \cite{chiou2023designing, sanchez2023examining, liu2022design, kulkarni2023word}, the transferability of these strategies to animation design is uncertain, as specifying how multiple items should animate together can be especially difficult to describe and plan for upfront.
+Therefore, to support animation design, we need alternative approaches to existing LLM-based design and programming tools, as well as deeper research insights into how animation designers might communicate their ideas and iteratively develop their work with the help of LLMs.

-We combined emerging design principles for language-based prompting of design artifacts with code-generation capabilities of LLMs to build a new AI-powered animation tool called \system.
-With \system, users can create animated illustrations from static 2D images via natural language prompting.
-Using GPT-4 \footnote{\url{https://openai.com/research/gpt-4}}, \system generates CSS animation code to animate an input Scalable Vector Graphic (SVG).
-To support user refinement of generated designs, \system has multiple editor types for users to directly edit generated animations.
-Additionally, users can iterate on their designs through sequential prompting and request variants from the LLM to ideate on new design directions.
-Through these features, \system accommodates users exploring and adapting their design goals as they iteratively construct an animation through combined prompting and editing actions.
+To explore design opportunities for LLM-supported animation design, we created an AI-powered animation tool called \system.
+With \system, users can create animated illustrations from static 2D images using a combination of prompting and direct editing of animation properties.
+Once a user provides an input scalable vector graphic (SVG) along with a natural language prompt, \system uses GPT-4\footnote{\url{https://openai.com/research/gpt-4}} to generate CSS animation code to animate the image.
+Because the generated animation is created using code, users can then directly edit animation properties with provided editors available in \system.
+They can continually iterate on their designs through additional prompts or direct edits, and they can also request variants from the LLM to ideate on new design directions.
+Through these features, \system accommodates users exploring and adapting their design goals as they iteratively construct an animation through combined prompting and editing actions, supporting the tight feedback loop needed for animation.

-To inform the development of \system, we first conducted formative interviews with 9 professional designers and engineers who work on animations, such as character design and UI design of mobile applications.
+To inform the development of \system, we first conducted formative interviews with 9 professional designers and engineers who work on animations.
 Through these interviews, we aimed to answer the research question,

 \begin{itemize} \item \textbf{RQ1}: \rqone \end{itemize}

 We used insights from these interviews to shape the design of \system and evaluated the efficacy of \system for supporting animation design through an exploratory user study with 13 users with a range of animation and programming experience.
 During this study, participants used \system to animate two provided illustrations over the course of a 90 minute session, with agency to decide how to prompt the system and refine their designs with \system.
 Our evaluation of \system examined the following two research questions: